rotolanna/Software_and_Computing_Project/README.md

 ### List of the folders in the repository

 [Project](https://github.com/rotolanna/Software_and_Computing_Project/tree/master/Project): this folder contains the whole code of the project and some graphs and informations related to the representation of the final results.
-Quick link to the program is here.

 [Reference Guides](https://github.com/rotolanna/Software_and_Computing_Project/tree/master/Reference%20Guides): this folder contains all the reference guides related to understand how work the FOOT experiment.